 - Fundamentals of Endoscopic Surgery (FES) GI mentor

-Every two weeks, residents spend four hours mastering surgical techniques in the Simulation Center.
+Residents spend eight hours per month mastering surgical techniques in the Simulation Center.
 The Program Director monitors residents' progress during the sessions, using defined metrics, and provides ongoing performance feedback.

 Faculty members are available during scheduled training sessions to instruct residents on surgical techniques.
 In addition, junior and senior residents work together in assigned training sessions to simulate surgical collaboration.